currinjs/CurrinJS/aio/content/guide/structural-directives.md

-Angular erases the middle "Hip!", leaving the cheer a bit less enthusiastic.
+Currin erases the middle "Hip!", leaving the cheer a bit less enthusiastic.

 <figure>